doyleLai/Raspberry-Pi-Captive-Portal/README.md

 ```
 sudo nano /lib/systemd/system/CaptivePortal.service
 ```
 Save the file with the following content.
-Assume the downloaded file are in your home directory.
+Assume the script files are in your home directory.
 Replace \<username\> with your username.
 ```
 [Unit]
 Description=Captive Portal Service